These are the BEST and I can never make enough. The kids actually fight over them. (COMPANY fights over them! hahah!)

 Add 1 cup shredded cheddar cheese, mix again

-Once you scoop them out they should look like this, don't scoop so much that they break the boat:
+Once you scoop them out they should look like this, don't scoop to much, it will break the boat:

 Beat well with the other ingredients I listed in the recipe.
-They will be sort of sticky because of the cheese, that is okay.
-(If you want them to be perfectly smooth, you'll need more milk and less cheese.)
+They will be sticky because of the cheese, that is okay.
+(If you want them to be smoother, you'll need more milk and less cheese.)
 You can see how thick they are.

 When done, you'll have 10 boats.
 Top them with paprika and shredded cheese or leave some plain...you can always top them later.

-Most of the potatoes will fit back into the shell...you might have a spoonful leftover to enjoy.
-If you have a lot leftover, then you have air pockets under the potatoes in the boats so go back and push them around to fit more potato into the boat.
+Most of the potatoes will fit back into the shell...you might have a spoonful or two leftover to enjoy.

-Bake at 4o0 to brown quickly or 350 if cooking with something else.
+Bake at 400 to brown quickly or 350 if cooking with something else.

 The best part is where the stuffed part of the potato meets the little bit of baked potato left in the boat...YUM!